Skip to main content

 • Editor: Stitches the final assets together in traditional non-linear editing software (Premiere/Davinci).

 The efficiency gain is not in eliminating these roles, but in the speed of execution.
 A project that traditionally took months and cost $300,000+ can now be executed in days for $10,000 to $30,000.
-This 10x reduction in cost and time allows mid-market companies to compete with Fortune 500 advertising budgets, provided they have the operational discipline to manage the workflow.
+This 10x reduction in cost and time allows mid-market companies to compete with Fortune 500 advertising budgets — a capability we've seen documented in Ability.ai's AI content system case study, where structured production pipelines dramatically compressed creative output cycles.

 Strategic risks: the incumbent vs. challenger dynamic